 \section{Kernelization}

 In this section, we show that \textsc{Almost Induced Matching} allows a kernel of $6k$ vertices.
 The main idea of our algorithm is as follows.
 The first step of this algorithm is to find a maximal $P_3$-packing $\mathcal {P}$ in $G=(V,E)$ by using a greedy method.
-Then we use a method in \cite{xiao2020parameterized} to update $\mathcal{P}$ to satisfy some properties.
-Since we need to delete at least one vertex in each 3-path, the instance is a \textbf{yes}-instance only if $|\mathcal{P}| \leq k$.
+For a \textbf{yes}-instance, we will have $|\mathcal{P}| \leq k$.
 We partition the vertex set $V$ into two parts $P=V (\mathcal{P})$ and $Q = V\setminus P$.
 Each connected component in $G[Q]$ is of size at most 2 by the maximality of $\mathcal{P}$.
 We will bound the number of components in $G[Q]$ to bound the size of $Q$.